 Any new providers added during the contract year must be credentialed by the NYSDOH CSP before a site code is assigned.
 This process usually takes approximately 10 business days to complete.
 Site codes are assigned to each CSP provider site to track services provided.
 The codes are entered into Indus to identify where services took place and to reimburse providers.
 Contractors must notify the CSP with requests for new site codes, or with changes to existing ones.
-See Attachments 2-1 and 2-11 for detailed instructions regarding site codes.
+See Attachments 2-I and 2-II for detailed instructions regarding site codes.

-A provider, who has a license restriction, or becomes subject to any disciplinary action taken by a government program, hospital managed care organization, or licensing authority, including but not limited to an active or stayed suspension or restriction of provider's or practitioner's license or certification, will be reviewed by the NYSDOH CSP to determine if the restriction is related to services provided through the CSP or constitutes fraud or malpractice.
-If the restriction involves one of these areas, the

-NYSDOH CSP will send the provider a letter notifying him/her that he/she is prohibited from participation in the CSP.
+A provider, who has a license restriction, or becomes subject to any disciplinary action taken by a government program, hospital managed care organization, or licensing authority, including but not limited to an active or stayed suspension or restriction of provider's or practitioner's license or certification, (as referenced in provisions seven and eight of Appendix A-2(a) or (b) of CSP grantee contract and in provisions ten, eleven, twelve and fourteen of Appendix A-3(a) or (b) of the provider agreement found below), will be reviewed by the NYSDOH CSP to determine if the restriction is related to services provided through the CSP or constitutes fraud or malpractice.
+If the restriction involves one of these areas, the NYSDOH CSP will send the provider a letter notifying him/her that he/she is prohibited from participation in the CSP.
 The provider will also be notified of the opportunity to appeal this decision by submitting a request for an appeal to a NYSDOH review panel.